Betterbird/thunderbird-patches/README.md

 8. Check whether the problem reproduces with all add-ons switched off: `Help > Troubleshoot Mode`.
 Reset the startup cache: `Help > Troubleshooting Information, Clear startup cache`.
 9. Have you manipulated any preferences, perhaps via `user.js`?
 Are you using `userChrome.css` or `userContent.css`?
 10. For performance issues, submit a (startup) performance profile, see Mozilla's documentation for details.
 Note that after capturing the profile via `Tools > Developer Tools > Developer Toolbox, Performance`, you need to click `Upload local profile`, but instead of uploading to Mozilla, click `Download`.
 Then submit the data to our support, for big files, use a file transfer service.
-11. For issues with specific folders, have you tried using the `Repair Folder` function on the folder's property panel?
+11. For issues with specific folders, state whether the account uses mbox or maildir storage.
+Have you tried using the `Repair Folder` function on the folder's property panel?
 These issues include: messages not displaying correctly, receiving mail into the folder (if it's an Inbox) not working, filters on the folder not working,